xenia-project/xenia/README.md

 ### What kind of GPU do I need?

 OpenGL 4.5 support and drivers are required.
+This includes Nvidia's GeForce 400 series and above, and AMD's 5000 series and above.
 To get full speed and compatibility Vulkan/D3D12 may eventually be required.

 ### Have you heard of LLVM/asmjit/jitasm/luajit/etc?